The PT, OT, and SLP’s Guide to Creating a Home Exercise Program

 Although they are still in wide circulation, the standard printout for issuing an HEP is no longer acceptable for best practice standards.
 Sure, you can print out exercises and hand them to patients as they walk out the door, but there’s always a chance that the patient will damage or misplace the paper, subsequently forgetting about their exercises.
 That’s why we highly recommend opting for high-quality HEP software that is accessible anywhere—rendering these issues moot.

-Using tech-centric HEP platforms is not only the way of the future, it is what patients want.
-Take for instance our Patient Experience Report.
-Of the 550 PT patients polled, 50% of those aged 45 and older preferred digital HEPs and for patients aged 60 and older, 41% preferred a digital HEP while only 19% received one.
-Simply put, digital HEP software enables patients to ask questions, interact with their therapist, and log their progress, as well as it allows providers to better track adherence and tolerance to therapy while utilizing remote therapeutic monitoring (RTM) codes.
-The end result?
+Using tech-centric HEP platforms is not only the way of the future, it’s what patients want.
+And that desire isn’t just limited to younger patients, either.
+Take for instance our Patient Experience Report; of the 550 PT patients polled, 50% of those aged 45 and older preferred digital HEPs, and for patients aged 60 and older, 41% preferred a digital HEP while only 19% received one.
+Simply put, digital HEP software enables patients of any age to ask questions, interact with their therapist, and log their progress.
+It also allows providers to better track adherence and tolerance to therapy while utilizing remote therapeutic monitoring (RTM) codes.
+The result?
 An engaged patient who is on track to achieve optimal outcomes.

 How can therapists improve HEP patient adherence?

 Therapists are always looking for ways to encourage patients to stick to their HEPs.
-While there isn’t a one-size-fits all solution for this problem, these following tips may help you improve patient adherence.
+While there isn’t a one-size-fits-all solution for this problem, the following tips may help you improve patient adherence.

 What is the best rehab therapy HEP software?

 There isn’t one single “best” software that meets the needs of every single practicing clinic.
 Some clinics may need to opt for a low-cost option until they expand their patient base, while others may be searching for all the bells and whistles that come with a high-tech solution.
-That said, here are some of the more popular HEP softwares on the market:
+That said, this would not be a great guide to home exercise programs if we didn’t have a few suggestions:

 We love our HEP software!

-WebPT’s HEP software comes with a massive library of professional-quality videos (think in the thousands!), each of which are packaged with pre-written instructions.
-Every description and set of exercise instructions is totally customizable—ensuring that patients can easily perform these exercises from their homes.
+WebPT’s HEP software is a veritable home exercise program guide in itself, where it comes with a massive library of professional-quality videos (think in the thousands!)—each of which is packaged with pre-written instructions.
+Every description and set of exercise instructions is customizable—ensuring that patients can easily perform these exercises from their homes.
 Therapists can also create plan templates with multiple phases, allowing them to easily transition patients from phase to phase as they progress in their care.
 Additionally, patients can:

 Want to help your patients adhere to their care plan and get better—faster?